theimowski/master-thesis/docs/section-paradigms.md

         .Take(10)
         .ToList();```

-At first glance, it is obvious that the implementation in listing {{csparadigmfunctional}} is much more concise with only 5 lines compared to 15 in listing {{csparadigmimperative}} (technically these 5 lines build a single expression which could be written in a single line, but were split to improve readability).
+At first glance, it is obvious that the implementation in listing {{csparadigmfunctional}} is much more concise with only 5 lines compared to 15 in listing {{csparadigmimperative}} (technically these 5 lines build up a single expression which could be written in a single line, but were split to improve readability).
 The code in listing {{csparadigmfunctional}} follows a functional pattern in respect to that every function invocation is treated as an expression which takes some input and returns some output:

 * `File.ReadLines` in line 2 takes path to file (of type `string`) and returns a sequence of lines (`seq<string`).
 The sequence is evaluated lazily, which prevents loading whole file into memory;
-* `Where` (line 3) is a function (speaking strictly C# jargon, it is a LINQ extension method) which takes a predicate function as its argument (`Where` is an example of higher-order function) and returns sequence with items that match the predicate;
+* `Where` (line 3) is a function (speaking strictly C# jargon, it is a LINQ extension method) which takes a predicate function as its argument (`Where` is an example of higher-order function, equivalent to `Seq.filter` in F#) and returns sequence with items that match the predicate;
 * the predicate function in form of anonymous function (lambda expression) passed to the `Where` function is of generic type `'T -> bool`, where `'T` type parameter has been expanded and inferred by C# type system to be of type `string`;
 * `Take` function (line 4) instructs to limit number of items in the sequence to the specified value (all items are returned if the value is larger than number of items);
 * `ToList` function (line 5) collects the items from the lazy sequence into a `List` type.
 This function forces the sequence to be evaluated;